 I'm interested in combining Business Honors with another major outside of business.
 Is that possible, and would it be challenging for them to do that?

 Most Canfield BHP students combine Business Honors with another major within McCombs, but some students pursue majors in other fields of study, such as Mathematics, Economics, Biology, or History.
-Some students interested in careers in technology might choose to apply to our joint honors program with Computer Science, Texas Honors Computer Science and Business.
+Some students interested in careers in technology might choose to apply to our joint honors programs with Computer Science or Electrical and Computer Engineering.
 We also have a strong partnership with Plan II Honors in the College of Liberal Arts.

 Adding an extra major outside of McCombs does mean an increased course load.
 However, students that come into UT Austin with significant college credit can still finish both the Business Honors major and their other major in 4 years.
 As long as students focus on their coursework and plan with academic advisors from both departments to ensure that they are always on track to graduate, pursuing a major outside of McCombs is feasible.